paul58914080/tryout-githubactions/README.md

 | `cancelled()` | Returns true if the workflow was cancelled                                                                                                       |
 | `failure()`   | Returns true when any previous step of a job fails.
 If you have a chain of dependent jobs, `failure()` returns `true` if any ancestor job fails. |

+### Default Behavior:

+- **Steps**:
+  - By default, a step runs only if all previous steps in the same job succeed.
+  - If a step fails, subsequent steps are skipped unless explicitly configured with `if: always()` or similar conditions.

+- **Jobs**:
+  - By default, a job runs only if all jobs it depends on succeed.
+  - If a job fails, dependent jobs are skipped unless configured with `continue-on-error: true` or similar conditions.
+  - A subsequent non-dependent job will run even if the previous job has failed.
+Jobs in GitHub Actions are independent by default unless explicitly defined as dependent using the needs keyword.
+If there is no dependency, the failure of one job does not affect the execution of other jobs.

 ## Variables

 ![variables](docs/img/variables.png)